tsimeonov/Computer-Science/Computer Science/01_Introduction to Programming 1/notes.md

 - Commands are the smallest building blocks of your program.
 - A program is a collection of these individual commands put together in the right order to solve a problem, complete a task or maybe interact with the user.
 - A programming language sets the vocabulary for the commands we can use in our programs.
 When we say we are codding in a specific language, we mean we are instructing the computer with the dictionary commands the language provides.
-The computer will interpret these commands and conver them into binary instructions that it's specific hardware understands.
+The computer will interpret these commands and convert them into binary instructions that it's specific hardware understands.
 - A library is a collection of code written by someone else that we can use in our programs, By using a library, we avoid something programmers like to call reinventing the wheel.

 <h5 style="color: LightBlue">Running your first program with Brackets</h5>